aldelb/non_verbal_facial_animation/README.md

 1. Create a directory './data'.
 2. Download files found in [this drive](https://drive.google.com/drive/u/0/folders/16lF-p1wGfD3k9iVlrpTJ0A1mcZ92hvmj) for Trueness and in [this drive](https://drive.google.com/drive/u/0/folders/1XY9OMkyqPBBvl48zc7GigxaGRrkGEVC-) for Cheese and place them in the repository.

+Files with the suffix "moveSpeakerOnly" are those whose behaviors are set to 0 if the person doesn't speak.

 ### Models training
 1. "params.cfg" is the configuration file to customise the model before training.